+Section 4.
+Seniority Rights

+Upon return from FMLA leave, a permanent employee shall retain all seniority and pension rights that had accrued up to the time of leave.
+Seniority shall continue to accrue during FMLA leave under Section 1.a., and during the extension period under Section 1.c.

 Section 5.
-Seniority Rights
+Annual, Sick, Compensatory and Holiday Leave

 a.
-Upon return from parental leave, employees shall retain all seniority and pension rights that had accrued up to the time of leave.
-Seniority shall continue to accrue during parental leave.

-b.
-Employees who utilized unpaid parental/childbirth leave prior to July 1, 1993 may apply to have seniority credit reinstated for the unpaid parental/childbirth leave utilized.
-Upon notification by the Employer, employees shall have 60 days to apply for seniority credit for their use of unpaid parental/childbirth leave prior to July 1, 1993.
-Upon verification by the Employer, seniority credit for unpaid parental leave utilized prior to July 1, 1993 shall be reinstated.
-The reinstatement shall occur by June 30, 2012, and shall be applied on a prospective basis.

-Section 6.
-Annual, Personal Sick, Compensatory and Holiday Leave a.
-An employee shall be required to use all accrued paid sick leave for the period that she is unable to work, as certified by a physician upon commencement of parental leave without pay.
-Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits and shall be used in accordance with Article 17, Section 6.
-Employees shall not be required to use annual, personal, compensatory or holiday leave upon the commencement of leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement.
+An employee using FMLA leave for military exigencies or military caregiving, must use all applicable, accrued paid leave types upon commencement of FMLA leave.
+For all other FMLA leave, an employee shall be required to use all applicable accrued paid sick leave (sick family or additional sick family for family care reasons) as certified by a health care provider upon commencement of FMLA leave, except as provided in Subsection b. below.
+An employee shall not be required to use annual, compensatory or holiday leave upon the commencement of FMLA leave.
+If any paid leave is used, it will run concurrently with and reduce the entitlements under Sections 1.a. and 1.c. of this Article.
 Unused leave shall be carried over until return.
-An employee shall not earn annual, personal and sick leave while on parental leave without pay. b.
-It is understood by the parties that Subsection 6.a. applies except that employees may choose to retain up to ten days of accrued sick leave.
+An employee shall not earn annual, and sick leave while on leave without pay.
+Holidays will be earned based on Article 10, Holidays.

+- b.
+An employee may choose to retain up to ten days of accrued sick leave.
 The choice to retain or not retain sick leave cannot be made retroactively, and saved days will be measured based on accrued sick leave available at the commencement of the absence.
-Saved days may be used by employees at any time during the first 12 weeks of the six month entitlement to leave without pay with benefits as certified by a physician for the period that she is unable to work; such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
-Days saved and requested for intermittent or reduced-time absences for periods less than two consecutive weeks after the first 12 weeks of the six month entitlement to leave without pay with benefits will be reviewed for approval under the provisions of Article 12; such use will not be counted against the six month entitlement to leave without pay with benefits.
+Saved days may be used during the 12 week entitlement as certified by a physician; such sick leave used will run concurrently with and reduce the entitlement.
+Days saved and requested for intermittent or reduced-time absences for periods less than two consecutive weeks after the first 12 week entitlement will be reviewed for approval under the provisions of Article 12; such use will not be counted against the FMLA entitlement. - c.
+An employee who has accrued more than 12 weeks of paid leave is not limited to 12 weeks of FMLA leave.
+Leave in excess of 12 weeks will run concurrently with and reduce the entitlement under Section 1.c. of this Article.

-Section 7.
+Section 6.
 Benefits

-State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Articles 24 and 25 will continue for the period of time the employee is on parental leave without pay with benefits under Section 1.a. of this Article.
+- a.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Articles 24 and 25 will continue during FMLA leave under Section 1.a. and Section 1.c. of this Article. - b.
+The continuation of benefits under this Article is subject to the employee's payment of any required employee contribution under Article 25, Section 3.